| CONDUCTING AIR TIGHT

 witness' statements should still be immediately

+obtained.
 It is important to ask the witnesses in an

 unbiased even manner exactly what occurred.